galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 The annotation process begins by selecting a tool from a Galaxy community.
 This step can make use of the interactive table created by the Galaxy tool extractor scripts presented above.
-A curator then needs to visit the development repository of the Galaxy tool wrapper and check the *.xml file for a bio.tools xref snippet (Figure \ref{xref_snippet}).
+A curator then needs to visit the development repository of the Galaxy tool wrapper and search the XML file for a bio.tools xref snippet (Figure \ref{xref_snippet}).

 ![xref snippet example for a Galaxy tool wrapper that contains the tool [Racon](https://bio.tools/Racon). \label{xref_snippet}](./xref.png)